cpalmer-atx/js-data-structures/README.md

 ## <div align="center"> How? </div>

-<p>This is to beneift me just as much as it's meant to benefit you.
+<p>This is to benefit me just as much as it's meant to benefit you.
 I'll be adding contribution guidelines in the near future, but in the meantime, set up your environment and get started:</p>

 ### The lazy way... don't be lazy:
 ```